CAMBRIDGE NATIONALS LEVEL 2 IN ENGINEERING DESIGN (VOCATIONAL)

-This is a design, problem solving and manufacture based course.
-During the three years, you will learn about how engineers test and use materials, work with CAD, CAM and CNC, apply Maths, Science and Design to solve engineering problems, calculate material properties and cost and research into the suitability of how different materials are used to solve problems.
+This is a design, problem-solving and manufacture based course.
+During the three years, you will learn about how engineers test and use materials, work with CAD/CAM, apply Maths, Science and Design to solve engineering problems, calculate material properties and cost and research into the suitability of how different materials are used to solve problems.

 In Years 10 and 11 you will research and disassemble a range of products and investigate how and why they function.
 You will conduct a range of tests and evaluate the outcomes.
 You will analyse materials, parts and processes and draw conclusions about their fitness for purpose.
 You will investigate and evaluate a range of clients and design products to suit their diverse needs.
 You will sketch, develop, design, model and prototype a high quality marketable product suitable for volume production.
 This will be showcased as part of the Higham Lane School Design and Food Engineering Show at the end of Year 11.

-By doing this you will gain an understanding of how technology and engineering impacts on society and the environment.
-You will also gain an understanding of different materials (for example aluminium, mild steel, copper, plywood and polymers) and will experience processes such as milling, using the centre lathe and drilling during the manufacture of your prototypes and products.
+By doing this you will gain an understanding of how technology and engineering impact on society and the environment.
+You will also gain an understanding of different materials (for example aluminium, mild steel, copper, hardwood, softwood, manufactured board and polymers) and will experience processes such as cutting, filing and finishing materials, CAD/CAM, construction, jointing methods, milling, using the centre lathe, during the manufacture of prototypes and products.

 How will you do it?

 You will be taught in mixed ability classes and will have access to the wide range of resources available across the Department.
-The emphasis is on independent learning, creativity and using your Maths and Science skills to enhance your problem solving.
-The assessment is based upon 3 detailed engineering assignments as well as a 1 hour examination based upon key knowledge and understanding.
+The emphasis is on discovery, experimentation, creativity and evaluation.
+You will develop a greater ability for independent learning and creativity applying Maths and Science skills to problem-solve.
+The assessment is based upon 2 detailed engineering assignments as well as a 1 hour and 15 minute examination based upon key knowledge and understanding.